Jgit-P/Username-and-Password-Generator/README.md

        -select terminal
-3.In Github: select Username-and-Password-Generator, click on code and copy the HTTPS link 4.In VSC terminal type git clone then paste the HTTPS link following the git clone 5.After cloning the repo, click file, thenopen folder, find the folder with Username-and-Password-Generator, select it 6.Once you seel all of the code click the play icon at the top right of the viewing box 7.In the terminal, it will prompt you to enter first name and then the last name 8.It will prompt you with the options 1, 2, and 3.
+3.In Github: select Username-and-Password-Generator, click on code and copy the HTTPS link 4.In VSC terminal type git clone then paste the HTTPS link following the git clone 5.After cloning the repo, click file, then open folder, find the folder with Username-and-Password-Generator, select it 6.Once you see all of the code click the play icon at the top right of the viewing box 7.In the terminal, it will prompt you to enter first name and then the last name 8.It will prompt you with the options 1, 2, and 3.